 You have one meal a day and replace the rest of your food with up to 16 pots of baby food a day, to cleanse your body of all toxins.
 Really?
 Apparently, Lady Gaga has already tried it, but we can expect almost anything from someone who wore a dress made entirely in raw beef!

 The Breatharian Institute of America offers workshops that cost a bargain $10.000, to teach you how to survive with no food nor water because all you need is the sun and your breath.
-The fact that at least three people have already died because of this diet doesn’t seem to bother some wanting to live from light.
+Apparently, the fact that at least three people have already died because of this diet doesn’t seem to bother those wanting to live from light.

-You must listen to your body’s messages that tell you which kind of unprepared and unmixed food you should eat: raw meat, seafood and even insects, and if that weren’t odd enough, the "Instincto" prefer to eat their animal food “ripe”, or, in other words, aged, I think you can imagine what raw aged meat looks and smells like; Urgh!
+You must listen to your body.
+It tells you which kind of unprepared and unmixed food you should eat: raw meat, seafood and even insects.
+And if that wasn’t odd enough, the “Instincto” prefer to eat their animal food “ripe”, or, in other words, aged.
+I think you can imagine what raw aged meat looks and smells like, can’t you?